soulmecca1/scheduler/README.md

 - Click an existing appointment (purple ones) to delete it.
 - Temporary appointments that are not confirmed within 30 minutes will disappear from the calendar.

+### Backend

+- https://mockapi.io/ is used for the mock api

 ## Future Advancements

 #### Support multiple providers and clients